-Diana is the Co-Founder and Acting Executive Director of Sea Change Yoga.
-A practicing yoga student for thirty years, her practice became a life-line for her when her daughter Anna became very ill with anorexia.
+Diana is the Acting Executive Director of Sea Change Yoga.
+A yoga student for decades, her practice became a life-line for her when her daughter Anna became very ill with anorexia.
 Yoga was the only exercise allowed to Anna through her out- patient program.
 Observing how yoga helped her daughter become embodied again as she recovered, Diana decided to get her yoga teacher certification with the goal of bringing the therapeutic benefits of yoga to people who could not otherwise access yoga instruction due to cost and other barriers.
 She met her partner Melea Nalli at a Yoga Behind Bars training, and the two began to dream of bringing a yoga service organization to Maine.
 With the help of the Yoga Service Council and their talented board they have done just that.
 Diana believes strongly that yoga heals trauma and that everybody deserves yoga.

 When she is not teaching classes to incarcerated women, working to build community for yoga teachers in the yoga service field, planning trainings or starting new programs and partnerships with other non-profits, she is the dedicated mother of twenty year old twin college students, an amateur farmer and a passionate lover of literature and travel.
-Diana lives with her husband Adam and her children on a farm where they keep horses, chickens, dogs and cats and she loves nothing more than to be in nature.
+Diana lives with her husband Adam on a farm where they keep horses, chickens, dogs and cats and she loves nothing more than to be in nature.

 Co-founder, Vice President